Carlkai-Dev/Relics-Curse/README.md

-# DC: Doctor Cat!
+# Relic's Curse

-**Doctor Cat!** is a light-hearted 2D pixel shooter made in Unity.
+**Relic's Curse** is a third-person stealth adventure built in Unity.
-You play as an adorable cat doctor defending against an endless wave of viruses.
-Use power-ups, dodge threats, and survive as long as you can while racking up points and saving the day!
+You play as a silent hero sent to retrieve a sacred relic from a corrupted wizard—dodging fireballs, evading patrols, and navigating through an immersive environment.

 ---

 ##  Gameplay Features

-- Smooth player movement with 4-direction control
+- Stealth mechanics with AI guard patrols and vision detection
-- Auto-shooting mechanic with score-based gameplay
+- Boss encounter with HP-draining fireball attacks
-- Speed boost (CTRL) and fast-shooting (SPACE) buffs
+- Fade transitions, respawn system, and immersive feedback
-- HP system with animated UI hearts
+- Quest system with UI prompts and dialogue-driven progression
-- Game Over screen with smooth fade transitions
-- Power-up healing system with randomized spawns
-- Fully animated UI cooldown indicators
-- Scrolling background and screen shake effects
+- Audio sourced from [Pixabay](https://pixabay.com/) and fully integrated

 ---

-##  Project Details
+## 📦 Project Details

-- 🧑‍⚕️ **Role:** Solo Developer (Carlos Rondon)
+- 👤 **Role:** Solo Developer (Carlkai)
-- 🛠️ **Engine:** Unity 6
+- 🛠 **Engine:** Unity 6
-- ⏱️ **Development Time:** 1 week
+- ⏱ **Development Time:** 1 month
-- 🎯 **Focus Areas:** Gameplay systems, player feedback, UI polish, rapid prototyping
+- 🧠 **Focus Areas:** AI behavior, player feedback, level design, UI flow

 ---

 ##  How to Play

-- **Move:** WASD or Arrow Keys
-- **Shoot:** Automatically fires forward
-- **Speed Boost:** Hold `Left Ctrl`
-- **Fast Shooting Buff:** Press `Spacebar`
-- **Collect Hearts:** Restore 1 HP (only if you're not at max)
-- **Avoid Enemies:** Colliding will reduce your HP

-Survive as long as possible while increasing your score.
-The game ends when your health runs out.
+- Avoid guard vision cones to survive
+- Dodge incoming fireballs from the wizard
+- Pick up the relic and return to the NPC
+- Experience a full quest loop with visual/audio feedback

 ---

-## 📜 License
+##  License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](LICENSE).